-It gives me great pleasure to announce the September 2015 release of my new book "Ladies of the Canyons: A League of Extraordinary Women and Their Adventures in the American Southwest."
+It gives me great pleasure to speak with readers and historians about the women chronicled in my new book "Ladies of the Canyons: A League of Extraordinary Women and Their Adventures in the American Southwest."
 The book was an adventure to research and write, and it is a privilege to bring to light the remarkable stories of women who a century ago loved and lived upon the same landscape I call home.

 My love affair with the high desert of Abiquiu and northern New Mexico began when I first came to Ghost Ranch on a family vacation as a child in the 1960s.
 Like my "Bone Horses" protagonist, Charlotte, I was born and raised in New York, specifically in Westchester County.
 Unlike Charlotte, I loved the wild vast empty desert and wide blue sky of the Southwest on sight.
 I was always working my way back home to this exotic, magnificent place.
 After college I moved full time into the Indio-Hispanic world of Abiquiu.
 I began to write the real and imagined stories of my adopted community.